darshh0611/Educity/README.md

 - **Responsive Design**
   - Fully responsive layout ensures a seamless experience across all devices.
 - **Interactive UI Elements**
-  - Engage with dynamic components like sliders, dropdowns, and modals.
+  - Engage with dynamic components like sliders, dropdowns, and models.

 ### Technologies Used